hjorslev/awesome-stars/README.md

 ## Others

+- [wallarm/awesome-nginx-security](https://github.com/wallarm/awesome-nginx-security) - 🔥 A curated list of awesome links related to application security related to the environments with NGINX or Kubernetes Ingres Controller (based on NGINX)
 - [github/gitignore](https://github.com/github/gitignore) - A collection of useful .gitignore templates
 - [ossu/computer-science](https://github.com/ossu/computer-science) - :mortar_board: Path to a free self-taught education in Computer Science!
 - [eugeneyan/applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers & tech blogs by companies sharing their work on data science & machine learning in production.